 We board the train in Ollantaytambo for Machu Picchu and travel along the Urubamba river to Aguas Calientes.
 This small town is situated directly below Machu Picchu and, in the afternoon, we catch a bus up to the legendary site and will spend the rest of our day here.
 Despite being hugely popular with tourists, the remarkable quality of the stonework and the stunning location of the site still take the breath away.

-A further day of exploration in Cuzco, concentrating initially on the Spanish parts of the city.
-We follow a walking tour that takes in the Cathedral, the church of San Blas, the Casa Cabrera and the main Colonial buildings around the Plaza Nazarenas.
-After a stop for lunch, we visit the Casa Concha Machu Picchu Museum.
-The rest of the day is left for people to enjoy a little free time, though there is the option of a visit to the Martin Chambi Museum, which displays the remarkable pictures taken early in the 20th century by the now world-famous local photographer.
+A further day to explore Cuzco, concentrating initially on the Spanish parts of the city.
+We follow a walking tour that takes in the Cathedral, the church of San Blas, the Casa Cabrera and the main Colonial buildings around the Plaza Nazarenas After lunch we visit the Casa Concha Machu Picchu Museum.
+The rest of the day is left for us to spend as we wish.
+Perhaps visit the Martin Chambi Museum, or simply relax in a local cafe.

-Today we take an early morning flight to Lima, where we visit the magnificent Larco Herrera Museum, a massive collection of first class objects from Peru’s principal ancient cultures housed in a purpose-built structure that sits on top of an ancient platform.
-We have a relaxed lunch at the museum before making our way to Lima airport, where we catch our flight home.
+Today we take an early morning flight to Lima, where we visit the magnificent Larco Herrera Museum.
+The collections here include objects from all the ancient cultures that we have encountered on this tour.
+We stop at the museum for lunch and then make our way back to Lima airport for our flight home.

-After an overnight flight we arrive back in the UK in the afternoon.
+After an overnight flight, we arrive in the UK this afternoon.